vippsas/vipps-developers/common-topics/payment-screen.md

 In this case, you see that the captured amount (e.g., <span style={{color: 'red'}}>-250 kr</span>) is less than the original authorized amount (e.g., <span style={{color: 'gray'}}>500 kr</span>).
 The actual amount paid is also updated.

 ![Payment partially captured and cancelled](images/payment-screen/4-payment-partial-capture.png)

+## Payment screen FAQ

+### Why a user doesn't receive the payment notification

+Push notifications must be active.

+Push notifications are "best effort", and we can't guarantee that all push notifications arrive.
+It depends on services, networks, and other things outside our control.

+If the Vipps or MobilePay app is already open and active when the push notification is received, the user must press the *Send* button and move to the payments screen to see the payment notification.
+The app isn't able to poll or discover the payment notification automatically.